uwaiseibna2/GAP/README.md

 #Windows OS
 'C:/Program Files/.../Rscript.exe' PredictPheno.R ./ FALSE ENSMUST00000059970 data-raw/species.txt data-raw/sample-dataset.fa data-raw/tree-features.csv
 ```
 which runs the script to identify NN architectures with minimum CV error by exploring different architecture, progressing from 0-hidden layer architecutre to 3-hidden layer architectures and stops the moment it finds an architecture with minimum CV error.
 Notice that this command excludes the tree features.
+The predicted phenotypes for all species are stored in `Predictions.csv` under the `results` folder.

 ## PredictPositions